Agent-0808/BA-Modding-Toolkit/README.md

 - **ALL**: All types of assets, including those not listed above (experimental, not recommended)

 #### Spine Converter (Experimental Feature)
-Uses a third-party program to convert Spine 3.8 format `.skel` files from some old mods to the currently supported 4.2 format.
+(Optional) Uses a third-party program to convert Spine 3.8 format `.skel` files from some old mods to the currently supported 4.2 format.
 - You need to download the third-party Spine converter program yourself.
 BAMT only calls the program to convert Spine files, not provides the program itself.
 - Download URL: [SpineSkeletonDataConverter](https://github.com/wang606/SpineSkeletonDataConverter/releases)
 - Configure the path to `SpineSkeletonDataConverter.exe` in the settings interface, and check the "启用 Spine 转换" (Enable Spine Conversion) option.